disbr007/planet_tools/readme.md

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change..